-International Students please also see the Pre-Arrival and Arrival Checklist.
+International Students please also see the Orientation & Arrival page.

 More information for new students can be found on the Graduate School website.

-The Graduate Student Services Office (GSSO) in the National Capital Region, serves as a coordinating and governing body to all the Virginia Tech graduate programs and their students.
+The Graduate School - D.C. metro area serves as a coordinating and governing body to all the Virginia Tech graduate programs and their students.
 Some of the services they provide include:

-The NCR Gradate Student Assembly seeks to nurture graduate student community across departments by providing social events that foster inter-department, interdisciplinary conversation.
-The representatives liaise with the VT GSA in Blacksburg to improve scholarly development, and graduate community by creating and implementing goals based on the issues and concerns of graduate students on campus.
+The greater Washington, D.C., area Graduate Student Assembly seeks to nurture graduate student community across departments by providing social events that foster inter-department, interdisciplinary conversation.
+The representatives liaise with the VT-GPSS (Graduate and Professional Student Senate) in Blacksburg to improve scholarly development and graduate community by creating and implementing goals based on the issues and concerns of graduate students across the university.